+Sennet sounded.
+Enter Macbeth as king, Lady, Lenox, Ross, Lords, and Attendants.

 Macbeth.
 Here's our chief guest.
+15

 Lady.
 If he had been forgotten,

 It had been as a gap in our great feast

 And all-thing unbecoming. --

 Macbeth.
-Tonight we hold a solemn supper, sir, And I'll request your presence.
+Tonight we hold a solemn supper, sir,

+And I'll request your presence.
+20

 Banquo.
 Let your highness

 Command upon me -- to the which my duties

 Are with a most indissoluble tie

 For ever knit.

 Macbeth.
 Ride you this afternoon?
+25

 Banquo.
 Ay, my good lord.

 Macbeth.
-We should have else desired your good advice In this day's council.
+We should have else desired your good advice --

+Which still hath been both grave and prosperous --

+In this day's council.
 But we'll take tomorrow.

 Is it far you ride?
+30

 Banquo.
-As far, my lord, as will fill up the time 'Twixt this and supper.
-Go not my horse the better, I must become a borrower of the night For a dark hour or twain.
+As far, my lord, as will fill up the time

+'Twixt this and supper.
+Go not my horse the better,

+I must become a borrower of the night

+For a dark hour or twain.

 Macbeth.
 Fail not our feast.
+35

 Banquo.
 My lord, I will not.

 Macbeth.
 We hear our bloody cousins are bestowed

 In England and in Ireland, not confessing

 Their cruel parricide, filling their hearers

 With strange invention.
-But of that tomorrow,
+But of that tomorrow, 40

 When therewithal we shall have cause of state

 Craving us jointly.
 Hie you to horse.

 Adieu, till you return at night.

 Goes Fleance with you?

 Banquo.
 Ay, my good lord.
 Our time does call upon us.
+45

 Macbeth.
-I wish your horses swift and sure of foot -- And so I do commend you to their backs.
+I wish your horses swift and sure of foot --

+And so I do commend you to their backs.

-Farewell. --
+Farewell. -- Exit Banquo.

 Let every man be master of his time

 Till seven at night.

-To make society the sweeter welcome,
+To make society 50

+The sweeter welcome,

 We will keep ourself till supper time alone.

-Seyton, a word with you.

-Whiles then, God by ye. --
+While then, God be with you. -- Exeunt Lords.

-Attend those men our leisure?
+Sirrah, a word with you.
+Attend those men

+Our pleasure?
+55

-Seyton.
-They are, my lord, without the palace gate.
+Servant.
+They are, my lord, without the palace

+gate.

 Macbeth.
 Bring them before us.
+Exit Servant.

 To be thus is nothing, but to be safely thus.

-Our fears in Banquo stick deep --
+Our fears in Banquo stick deep -- 60

 And in his royalty of nature reigns that

 Which would be feared.
 'Tis much he dares --

 And, to that dauntless temper of his mind,

 He hath a wisdom that doth guide his valour

 To act in safety.
 There is none but he

-Whose being I do fear -- and under him
+Whose being I do fear -- and under him 65

-My genius is rebuked, as it was said
+My genius is rebuked, as it is said

 Mark Antony's was by Caesar.
 He chid the sisters,

 When first they put the name of king upon me,

 And bade them speak to him.
-Then prophet-like
+Then prophet-like 70

 They hailed him father to a line of kings.

 Upon my head they placed a fruitless crown,

-And put a barren sceptre in my grip,
+And put a barren sceptre in my gripe,

 Thence to be wrenched with an unlineal hand,

 No son of mine succeeding.
-If it be so,
+If it be so, 75

 For Banquo's issue have I filed my mind --

 For them the gracious Duncan have I murdered --

 Put rancours in the vessel of my peace

 Only for them -- and mine eternal jewel

-Given to the common enemy of man
+Given to the common enemy of man 80

-To make them kings, the seeds of Banquo kings.
+To make them kings, the seed of Banquo kings.

 Rather than so, come fate into the list

 And champion me to the utterance. --

 Who's there?